jaymedavis/hubble/README.md

 Populating your dashboard
 -------------------------

-Hubble is built behind the idea that you http post information to the server to configure and populate it.
-This is a list of all commands supported by hubble.
+Hubble is built behind the idea that you http post information to the server, or load it from disk to configure and populate it.
+This is a list of the parameters supported by hubble.

 ### Creating an entry